 Synulox is a prescription antibiotic in the penicillin family that is useful in treating a variety of bacterial infections in cats, from respiratory tract and urinary tract infections to skin disease.
 Side effects are typically mild and uncommon.

-Synulox is one of the most common antibiotics prescribed for dogs and cats.
-If you haven't heard of it, that's because it's marketed under the name Clavamox in the United States.
-Manufactured by Zoetis, the drug is a combination of the antibiotic amoxicillin and clavulanic acid, which helps amoxicillin fight bacteria normally resistant to penicillin-type medications.
-Technically, Clavamox contains amoxicillin trihydrate and clavulanate potassium.
-These drugs can penetrate into most bodily tissues and fluids, excepting spinal fluid and the brain.
+Synulox is one of the most common antibiotics prescribed for cats.
+Synulox is marketed under the brand name Clavamox and is manufactured by Zoetis.
+The medication is a combination of the active ingredients amoxicillin trihydrate and clavulanate potassium.
+The clavulanic acid helps amoxicillin fight bacteria that's normally resistant to penicillin-type medications.
+These drugs can penetrate most bodily tissues and fluids in a cat except spinal fluid and the brain.